Why Keto Isn’t a New Year Resolution

 I’d be willing to bet that if you are reading a New Years Resolution post in a Keto blog, you are looking to the new year to be thinner and healthier.
 But, if you’re the kind of person who really wants to succeed at being healthier, maybe a New Year’s Resolution is not the way to do it.

 The benefits of the Keto Lifestyle definitely include healthy eating, weight loss, and being in better shape.
-In addition to an end to the dumpster fire that was 2021, I know that's what we all want for 2022.
+Everybody wants to be healthier next year.

 So with one year coming to a close, and all of us looking to the future with hope and optimism.

-So with the great intention of making positive change in our lives and the lives of our friends and family members, we start January resolving make giant changes.
+So with the great intention of making positive change in our lives and the lives of our friends and family, we start January resolving make giant changes.

 Here’s why as an avid Keto enthusiast I think you should forget making the Keto diet your New Year’s resolution.